 - Get an account for a Limited Company

-You Need To Get Coconut Banking
+You Need To Get Coconut Accounting

 The app and functionality is always evolving.
 Each and every monthly newsletter informs me of something I needed and probably never even knew I needed.
 If you have any questions feel free to drop me a comment below or get in touch with Coconut directly – they are on twitter here.

-How are you currently managing your finances?
+How are you currently managing your finances as a freelancer?

 That’s great news!
 You can support me by leaving a comment, sharing with your colleagues, giving me a shout out or buying a me coffee…